Albania Car Rental Travel Guide

 Beach towns (summer):

-Car parks near beaches can fill quickly.
-Aim to arrive before midday and always ask for a printed receipt or official ticket.
+Car parks near beaches can fill quickly in summer.
+Arrive earlier and keep a printed receipt or official ticket where needed.

 Hotels & apartments:

-Use designated parking when possible.
-Ask your host or hotel for the safest and most convenient place to leave the car.
+Use designated parking where available.
+Ask your host or hotel where to leave the car safely and legally.

 Emergencies & Contacts